 The days are primarily built around lots of time out on the trail, but the adventure also includes a river float with an expert raft guide and biologist, a cultural education visit to learn about the local Nuxalk nation, canoe paddling and plenty of recovery time to enjoy hearty meals, cold beverages & big views from our accommodation or campsite.

 Non-runners are discouraged from this trip as there are two mandatory 10-mile days scheduled.

 What is the accommodation like?

-The first four nights are spent in a newly-renovated local lodge with cozy rooms, great gathering spaces, a hot tub, great meals and spectacular views.
+The first four nights are spent in a newly-renovated local lodge with cozy rooms, great gathering spaces, a hot tub, gourmet home-cooked meals and spectacular views from the back lawn.
 The next two nights are spent camping at an established but remote lakefront campsite.
 The group will be housed in a mixture of rustic cabins & tents (shared accommodation - we will assign cabin/tent spots as we deem best given the group mix, so please be adaptable), and all food & supplies will be delivered by float plane.
 There is a clean long-drop composting toilet and no shower (though a pristine lake is right there for anyone who wants to rinse off!).
 The trip finishes with the final two nights spent in cozy, classic log cabins (double occupancy) at a lakeside lodge resort featuring all necessary creature comforts - warm beds, hot showers, great meals, more jaw-dropping views and wonderful local hospitality.

 What is the weather like?